-I am a member and past-Co-Chair of the Global Young Academy (GYA).
-The GYA provides a rallying point for early- and mid-career scientists from around the world, bringing together people from low- and high-income settings and a range of cultures to address topics of global importance.
-The GYA has 200 members, who serve a 5-year term.
-A recent GYA initiative is the More Open Access Pledge and a mentorship program for scholars who are refugees or at-risk.
+One of the key influences in my current work has been the Global Young Academy (GYA).
+The GYA provides a rallying point for early- and mid-career scholars from around the world, bringing together people from low- and high-income settings and a range of cultures to address topics of global importance.
+The GYA has 200 members who serve a 5-year term.
+Recent GYA initiatives are the More Open Access Pledge and a mentorship program for scholars who are refugees or at-risk.